George C. Marshall High School: State team championships

-Marshall also gained several individual state champions in Track and Field, Cross Country, and Tennis during the 2014, 2015, 2016, and 2017 seasons.

 Orchestra

 The Marshall Orchestra Program consists of four orchestras: The Marshall Concert Orchestra, Symphonic Orchestra, Philharmonic Orchestra, and Statesmen Sinfonia.
 During the 2014-2015 school year, it has grown to include more than 120 members.
 The first three orchestras have received superior ratings at the District Performance Assessment for the past three years.
 They have also received a gold rating and an adjudicator's award for their performance during the 2011 Music Heritage Festival.
 Statesmen Sinfonia is a new ensemble introduced in the 2014-2015 school year due to the growing number of members.

 Band

 The Marshall Band Program is composed of two subgroups: Concert Band and Wind Symphony.
-The band program is currently being led by director Paul Vesilind, who was named George C. Marshall High School Teacher of the Year in Spring 2015.
 The Marshall Band has held the Honor Band title for three years consecutively.

 Marshall has many extracurricular bands, including Marshall's "Marching Statesmen", which have come in 1st place at multiple competitions.
 They went to the marching band state competition for the first time in October 2015.
 There is also a Marshall Jazz Band, which performs at school and community events.
 The band offerings at Marshall also include indoor drumline, percussion ensemble, flute choir, and IB music.
 The percussion ensemble has also been recognized for its achievement.
 They were invited to the Indianapolis Music for All National Percussion Festival in March 2009.
 The event is part of the Bands of America National Convert Festival.
 The John Philip Sousa Foundation awarded the Marshall Band the Sudler Flag of Honor in 1994.